swiftlang/swift-testing/Sources/Testing/Testing.docc/Traits.md

 Pass built-in traits to test functions or suite types to comment, categorize, classify, and modify runtime behaviors.
-You can also use the ``Trait``, ``TestTrait``, and ``SuiteTrait`` protocols to create your own types that that customize the behavior of test functions.
+You can also use the ``Trait``, ``TestTrait``, and ``SuiteTrait`` protocols to create your own types that customize the behavior of test functions.

 ## Topics